scc416/draw-bar-chart/README.md

 - Type: [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)

 Labels for legend of stacked bar chart.
+This doesn't need to be defined if `showLegend` is set to false (see `showLegend` in options).

 ### options